The Encyclopedia of Oklahoma History and Culture

 When Oklahoma became the forty-sixth state in 1907, its 1,414,177 inhabitants comprised a population larger than any other state's upon admission to the Union.
 Despite Oklahoma Territory's history of voting Republican, the new state began life solidly in the Democratic column.
 Its citizens shared in the national prosperity that accompanied the new century.
 If a majority of the state's families, who lived on its two hundred thousand farms, struggled to make ends meet, oil gushing from thousands of wells made Oklahoma the nation's leading petroleum-producing state and created a facade of prosperity that concealed a growing disparity in income.

 The progressive fervor that characterized the state's birth did not survive the administration of its first governor.
 Civic leaders, deemed the "interlocked parasites in the electric light towns" by a Sooner Socialist, quickly wrested control of the Democratic Party and state government from the reformers.
 In 1910 successful completion of a literacy test was made a requirement for voters whose ancestors did not have the franchise before 1866.
-This "grandfather clause" virtually ended black voting in Oklahoma and meant that Democratic leaders from the state's towns and cities no longer needed the support of poor farmers and workers.
+This "grandfather clause" virtually ended Black voting in Oklahoma and meant that Democratic leaders from the state's towns and cities no longer needed the support of poor farmers and workers.
 Turning their backs on the reforms that had attracted the "have nots," they chose to represent the interests of citizens whom future governor William H. "Alfalfa Bill" Murray would call "the better element."
 The poor farmers' loss of political influence was accompanied by declining economic fortune.
 Between 1900 and 1910 farm tenancy in Oklahoma increased 120 percent.
 By 1914 Socialists claimed that three farmers out of four did not own the land they worked.

 As impoverished farmers and workers watched the Democratic party renege on its promises, they turned to the burgeoning Socialist movement.
 By 1914 more than twenty percent of Oklahomans had cast their votes for the party's candidate for governor.
 An improbable alliance between the Socialists and Republicans in support of a constitutional amendment to restructure the state's election machinery posed a threat to the Democrats' monopoly in state government when the U.S. Supreme Court declared Oklahoma's "grandfather clause" unconstitutional in 1915.
-The prospects for genuine two-party or even three-party government in Oklahoma were undermined by Democratic manipulation of election results and by Democratic legislators' establishment of a short registration period designed to limit black voting.
+The prospects for genuine two-party or even three-party government in Oklahoma were undermined by Democratic manipulation of election results and by Democratic legislators' establishment of a short registration period designed to limit Black voting.
 The hope that Oklahoma's "have nots" harbored for help from the Socialist Party was dashed by America's entry into World War I and by the subsequent superpatriotic zeal that destroyed the Socialist movement in Oklahoma.
 The demise of Oklahoma socialism left many urban and rural poor without a party.

 Allied victory in World War I was followed by a brief period of economic turbulence in the nation and the state.
 The return to "normalcy" signaled prosperity for many urban Oklahomans, but increased agricultural production meant declining prices for most farm products.
 Long hours and hard work could keep farm-owning families solvent, but tenant farmers and sharecroppers found it increasingly difficult to make ends meet.
 Aware of the difficulty in organizing a third party, representatives of farm and labor organizations, assisted by leaders of the now defunct Socialist Party, conspired to hijack the Democratic Party.
 Most elections were decided in the party's primary, in which the winner needed only a plurality, not a majority.
 Given the number of candidates who usually registered in the gubernatorial primary, a well-organized minority could influence the party's selection.
 Backing Oklahoma City mayor John C. Walton, the conspirators outmaneuvered Democratic Party leadership and won the nomination and general election in 1922.
 The new governor promised "a party for all the people" and launched the most progressive administration since the state's first.
 However, his political inexperience and reckless disregard of tradition and constitutional rights led to his impeachment and removal from office before the end of the year.
 For the rest of the decade state government remained in the hands of the Old Guard of the Democratic Party, although the GOP showed signs of becoming a viable opposition.

 In the 1920s several developments revealed the darker side of the Oklahoma character.
 African Americans sent to fight overseas returned less willing to accept discrimination and lynch law.
 Their attitude seemed to pose a threat to the status quo.
-In Tulsa in 1921 an incident of interpersonal racial conflict was fanned by newspaper editorials into widespread assaults on black citizens, resulting in many deaths and destroying the city's black Greenwood District.
+In Tulsa in 1921 an incident of interpersonal racial conflict was fanned by newspaper editorials into widespread assaults on Black citizens, resulting in many deaths and destroying the city's Black-occupied Greenwood District.
 Although the exact number of lives lost will never be known, the episode left a scar that remained raw at the beginning of the twenty-first century.
 The superpatriotism of World War I rejuvenated the Ku Klux Klan.
 No longer aimed at just keeping African Americans in their place, the organization assigned itself the task of enforcing morality and maintaining the tenets of "Americanism."
 With overwhelming middle-class support the Klan ignored the law and civil rights and instituted a reign of terror against those who failed to meet its definition of "100 percent Americanism."
 Many who had challenged the authority of "the better element" found it advisable to take their beliefs elsewhere.
 Eventually, Oklahomans recognized the Klan for the sinister threat to human decency it had always been, but the roots of intolerance remained deeply imbedded in the state.

 The economic problems that were restricted to the countryside in the 1920s reached Oklahoma's towns and cities after the collapse of the stock market in 1929.
 If the Great Depression did not hit Oklahoma harder than other states, it left an image of the Sooner State that has been almost impossible to erase.
 John Steinbeck's location of the fictional "Joad" family in Sallisaw, the use of the term "Okie" to describe an uprooted destitute seeking a better life, and the center of the Dust Bowl in western Oklahoma left an indelible image in the public mind.
 Actually, the people of Oklahoma's cities probably survived the depression better than the state's farmers.
 As the bottom dropped out of farm prices, sharecroppers and tenant farmers by the thousands abandoned their farms and took to the road, looking for economic opportunity.
 Many left the state, but thousands drifted to the cities, where they congregated in migrant camps and shantytowns called Hoovervilles.
 Those less affected by the depression had difficulty understanding the plight of the poor.
 For state leaders of the Democratic Party it was business as usual, but their plans failed to take into consideration one of the state's founding fathers, an old-time agrarian reformer whose philosophy had been too old-fashioned for the modern Sooner State of the 1920s.